 Project date: 2011

 Hastings Pier and White Rock Trust, which later constituted as the Hastings Pier Charity, are a community-led organisation whose main aim was to bring Hastings Pier back into use as a community facility.
-Their vision was of a pier which fulfills the traditional functions of a pier but also provides educational facilities and is an anchor for the regeneration of the wider area – part of which encompasses the most deprived area in the South East of England.
+Their vision was of a pier which fulfils the traditional functions of a pier but also provides educational facilities and is an anchor for the regeneration of the wider area – part of which encompasses the most deprived area in the South East of England.

 Working with Glass-House Enabler Daisy Froud, (then of AOC Participation), the first workshop helped the group to think about their draft design brief – the document they would give their architect which would communicate their vision and desires for the pier.
 The workshop included a series of activities to get the group to begin prioritising their wishes for the pier, while building a collective vision for the design and feel of the pier.